Test of the new SRAM Force AXS 2025 groupset

 Ergonomics and braking: a revolution

-As for the Red, SRAM has redesigned the ergonomics of the grips and levers to adapt to all hand shapes, offering powerful, smooth and accessible braking, regardless of the position on the handlebars.The only difference with the Red concerns the designs on the rubber of the handle, specific to the Force and still different on the new Rival, which also benefits from this new ergonomics.
+As with the Red, SRAM has redesigned the ergonomics of the grips and levers to adapt to all hand shapes, offering braking that is powerful, smooth and accessible, regardless of the position on the handlebars.
+The only difference with the Red concerns the designs on the rubber of the grip, specific to the Force and still different on the new Rival, which also benefits from this new ergonomics.

-The levers are easily accessible with your hands at the bottom of the handlebars.
+The levers are very accessible with your hands down…

 The only downside: like the Red, there's still a slightly blunt part under the handle, which can be a bit annoying when gripping it depending on your finger position.
 On the other hand, the bonus buttons seem super sensitive.
 Depending on your thumb's position on the handle, it's possible to activate them without meaning to.
 This isn't a problem when they allow you to change a menu page on the meter, but it's a bit more annoying when they're set to change gears.

-But overall, The progress in the areas of ergonomics and braking is very significant compared to the previous version of the Force.
+But overall, the progress in the areas of ergonomics and braking is very significant compared to the previous version of the Force.

 Force AXS handle/brake system

-What makes <span style="font-family: 'arial black', 'avant garde';">inlingua</span> different : revised and comfortable ergonomics, accessible, powerful and adjustable braking, absence of parasitic noise
+The pros: revised and comfortable ergonomics, accessible, powerful and adjustable braking, absence of parasitic noise

 The - : touch-sensitive bonus buttons, slightly blunt part under the handle

-• eTap gear change logic (right lever to shift down one or more sprockets on the cassette, left lever to shift up, both at the same time to change chainrings).
+• eTap gear change logic (right lever to shift down one or more sprockets on the cassette, left lever to shift up, both at the same time to change chainrings)

-• Bonus buttons to control ANT+ devices or an additional option for gear changes.
+• Bonus buttons to control ANT+ devices or an additional option for gear changes

-• Function of each button customizable via the SRAM AXS app.
+• Function of each button customizable via the SRAM AXS app

-• Carbon brake lever.
+• Carbon brake lever

-• Bleeding Edge Technology for easy purges.
+• Bleeding Edge Technology for easy purges

-• Contact point adjustment to customize the brake engagement point.
+• Contact point adjustment to customize the brake engagement point

-• Verified weights: 410 g the pair of handles, 330 g the pair of calipers with uncut hoses, 256 g the pair of discs in 140/160 mm.
+• Verified weights: 410 g per pair of grips, 330 g per pair of calipers with uncut hoses, 256 g per pair of 140/160 mm discs

-• Price: €760 (grips + brakes) + €120 (pair of discs).
+• Price: 760 € (handles + brakes) + 120 € (pair of discs)

 Smooth and discreet gear changes